juhasev/sample-ninja-help/help-registration-reports.md

 SampleNinja can reject registration for variety of reasons:

-- Is out of country or countries if you sub panel contain multiple country locales
+- Is out of country
 - Is using public VPN
 - Is using corporate VPN
 - Is bot